vb100/deploy-ml-mlflow-aws/README.md

       <li>In <i>IAM</i> dashboard, click on <i><b>Roles</b></i>.</li>
       <li>Click on <b><i>Create role</i></b>.</li>
       <li>On the next screen, click on <b><i>Elastic Container Registry</i></b>.
 Click on <b><i>Permissions</i></b>.</li>
+      <li>On the next screen, you will see <i>ECRReplicationServiceRolePolicy</i> policy listed.
+You can extend it to see the full Policy parameters set in JSON format.
+See the screenshot below to be sure you are on the same position.</li>
     </ul>
   </ul>
 </li>